siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/custom-order-msg.png)

 #### Add a Product Page

-- The Add a Product page can only be accessed by the administrator/superuser and is only visible in the navbar Profile dropdown menu if the user is logged in as administrator or superuser.
+- The Add Product page can only be accessed by the administrator/superuser and is only visible in the navbar Profile dropdown menu if the user is logged in as administrator or superuser.

 ![](documentation/screenshots/profile-admin-loggedin.png)

 - This page features a form for the administrator/superuser to add a product with fields from the product model: category options, name, size options, description, optional tag, price, material (with default acrylic), machine wash checkbox with default checked, image selection box, up to four colour selction boxes with at least one required, pattern name, deigner and whether the item can be custom ordered with no as default.
-- The form to edit a product accessed by the admistrator from the products or product detail page is the same form as for add a product with the fields auto completed which can be changed by the administrator.
+- The form to edit a product can be accessed only by the administrator from the products or product detail page.
+This is the same form as to add a product with the fields auto completed which can be changed by the administrator.

 ![](documentation/screenshots/add-product-form.png)

 #### My Profile Page

-- The link to this page can only be seen if a user is logged in
+- The link to this page can only be seen if a user is logged in.

 ![](documentation/screenshots/non-admin-profile-menu.png)